-Su pporting students from refugee backgrounds Resource/PL Welcome and orientation to school strategies have been planned.
+✓ Supporting students from refugee backgrounds Resource/ professional learning Welcome and orientation to school strategies have been planned.
 Enrolment and orientation and Making students feel safe The Welcome Program Teachers have an understanding of the settlement needs of refugee students.
-Supporting students from refugee Teachers have participated in S.T.A.R.S in School professional learning. backgrounds STARTTS STARTTS and DoE specialist refugee support team have been contacted.
-Professional learning contacted.
-Wellbeing for schools Refugee Student Counselling Support Team

-☐ A personalised learning and support plan is created for students from refugee backgrounds.
-Individual learning plans

-Student learning plan - primary schools

-Student learning plan - high schools
+Supporting students from refugee backgrounds Teachers have participated in S.T.A.R.S in School professional learning.
+STARTTS Professional learning Wellbeing for schools STARTTS and DoE specialist refugee support team have been contacted.
+Refugee Student Support Team A personalised learning and support plan is created for students from refugee backgrounds.
+Individual learning plans Student learning plan - primary schools Student learning plan - high schools